Evergrande has been ordered to demolish 39 buildings in Chinese resort - KESQ

 By Laura He, CNN Business

-Troubled Chinese real estate developer Evergrande is trying to reassure investors that it will work with authorities who have ordered the company to demolish a few dozen buildings in China.
+Troubled Chinese real estate developer Evergrande is trying to reassure investors about the impact of an official order to demolish a few dozen buildings in China.

-The company acknowledged the order in a post on WeChat on Monday night, noting that it did not affect other buildings in the same property project, which involve some 61,000 property owners.
+The company acknowledged the order in a post on WeChat on Monday night, but added that it did not affect other buildings in the same property project, which involve some 61,000 property owners.

 The 39 buildings are part of Evergrande’s gigantic Ocean Flower Island project in Hainan, in which the company has invested nearly $13 billion over the last six years.

-The company suspended trading in Hong Kong on Monday, without elaborating.
-In a filing with the Hong Kong Stock Exchange on Tuesday, the company said it would resume trading in the afternoon, and confirmed that it would “actively communicate” with authorities about the Ocean Flower Island project and “resolve the issue properly.”
+The company suspended trading in its shares in Hong Kong on Monday.
+In a filing with the Hong Kong Stock Exchange on Tuesday, the company said it would resume trading, and confirmed that it would “actively communicate” with authorities about the Ocean Flower Island project and “resolve the issue properly.”

 Shares surged as much as 10% after trading started in early afternoon, before paring gains.
 They were last up 1.3%.